suprachakra/RoutIQ/docs/19_Partnerships_and_Ecosystem_Integration.md

 # Partnerships and Ecosystem Integration

-This document details potential strategic partnerships and ecosystem integrations to enhance our platform’s capabilities and market reach.
+Potential strategic partnerships and ecosystem integrations to enhance our platform’s capabilities and market reach.

 | **Partner/Integration**         | **Purpose**                                  | **Benefits**                                               | **Dependencies**                         | **Risks & Mitigations**                                             |
 |---------------------------------|----------------------------------------------|------------------------------------------------------------|------------------------------------------|---------------------------------------------------------------------|